Fluoride Intake Calculator

 The formula is simple, but the units are what make it trustworthy.
 Every source has to be expressed in milligrams per day before it can be added to the total.
 If one value is in milligrams per liter, another in liters, and another already in milligrams per day, the calculator first converts them into compatible pieces.
 That is also why accurate inputs matter.
 A correct formula cannot rescue a guessed water concentration or a wildly unrealistic toothpaste estimate.
 Treat the output as a reasonable estimate of a typical day, not as a laboratory-grade measurement.

-Fluoride guidance depends strongly on age.
+Fluoride guidance depends strongly on age, so this fluoride estimate makes the most sense when it is compared with the right reference value for the person involved.
 Adults generally have a much higher tolerable upper intake level than infants and young children because children's developing teeth are more sensitive to chronic excess.
 The reference values below are common educational benchmarks used to put a daily estimate into context.
 They are not individualized prescriptions, and they do not answer whether fluoride is overall appropriate for a specific person.
 They simply provide a comparison point for the total you calculate.

 | Age range | Upper limit (mg/day) |